Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 Key statements by Daniel Baertschi

-• there is too much milk, especially from cows fed with concentrated feed
+• There is too much milk, especially from cows fed with concentrated feed.

-• It aims to harmonize the ecosystem with agricultural production and regenerate
+• it aims to harmonize and regenerate the ecosystem with agricultural production

 Milk production